aws-samples/serverless-patterns/qbusiness-google-drive-lambda/README.md

 ## Requirements
 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
+* [Create a Google Drive Service Account](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/google-prereqs.html).
+You will need the credentials "clientEmail", "adminAccountEmail", and "privateKey" for Amazon Q to connect to your Google Drive repository.
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured
 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 * [Enable AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/get-set-up-for-idc.html)
 * [Create Users in AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html).
 Note down the Instance ARN by going to the AWS IAM Identity Center console --> Settings --> Instance ARN.
 You will require it when deploying the stack.
 * [Create a Secret in AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html).
-Make sure to select "Other type of secret" and enter the below keys, with their corresponding values from your [Google Drive Service Account](https://cloud.google.com/iam/docs/keys-create-delete) connection credentials (more information regarding the preparation of this information can be found [here](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/google-prereqs.html)).
+Make sure to select "Other type of secret" and enter the below keys, with their corresponding values from your [Google Drive Service Account](https://cloud.google.com/iam/docs/keys-create-delete) connection credentials.

 ![Configure Secrets](images/configure-secrets.png)